kdeepshikhalearning06-cmd/lovavble-payclarity-codes/Project_Status.md

 # PayClarity: Project Status

-My internal build log and prioritization notes.
+Internal build log and prioritization notes.
 Recruiter-facing summary is in the README.

-Last updated: 12 July 2026
+Last updated: 20 July 2026

+---

-## Where I'm at
+# Where I'm at

-This has gone from a well-designed shell to an actual end-to-end functional MVP.
-The full compliance workflow, from CSV upload to report generation, is built and working.
-Human-in-the-loop AI review, audit trail, and AI Copilot are also implemented.

-I'm no longer in the wireframe stage or even the "core loop partially working" stage.
-I'm at enterprise MVP maturity, with the remaining gaps being operational polish, not core product features.
+PayClarity has evolved from a product concept into a functional AI compliance workflow prototype.

+The project now has a complete product architecture, working data pipeline, Supabase-backed employee data management, AI-assisted job grouping, and the foundation for pay gap analysis.

+The core compliance workflow is implemented from data upload through AI classification and analysis preparation.
+Remaining work is focused on strengthening calculation accuracy, production reliability, and operational SaaS maturity.

 | Area | Estimate |
 |---|---|